exercism/v3/.github/ISSUE_TEMPLATE/implement-concept-exercise.md

 - Normalize ternary expressions to if statements, as we are not interested in the type of conditional that is used.
 - ...

-To help the implementer get started, add a link to the [C# representer document][docs-representer].
+To help the implementer get started, add a link to the language's representer document.

 ## Analyzer